 Once you have the image it’s a simple matter to get it into a full screen WPF app, which can then be displayed on the sphere.
 The centre of the image ends up as the top of the sphere, and the edges converge on the bottom.
 This means that to get the image on the sphere rotating in the horizontal plane is as easy as applying a WPF rotate transform to the image.

 For the next step, the Kinect.
 The process for getting this up and running on the PC, using OpenNI is well documented elsewhere, so I won’t repeat it.
 The OpenNI framework includes a user generator that uses the feed from the Kinect’s depth camera to detect individuals within the scene.
 Once that’s all in place, you can effectively convert the real-world co-ordinates of the user (given in cartesian co-ordinates) into polar coordinates, and use the angle to rotate the eye correctly.

 As has been pointed out – not the most ground breaking use of a Kinect ever, but it does show how putting two pieces of technology can be combined to create something new, interesting and – although not immediately apparent – with genuine commercial applications.

 For the interested, I’m keeping the code I write for this in the Earthware Github account.
 You can run this without having a Puffersphere, but you will need a Kinect.
-I’ll be putting up some more posts in the next few weeks about this and other cool and useful things we do with the sphere and Kinect.

 We also took some video of the eye in action: